-Rights of Light VAT on Compensation
+Rights to Light VAT on Compensation

 Payment of compensation for infringing a property’s rights to light is the most common remedy, but what is the correct VAT treatment?